fedef17/CO2_cool_fort/README.md

 ## Library

-The code is organized in a library (in directory source/modules/) that can be included in a more sophisticated model.
+The code is organized in a library (in directory source/modules/) that can be included in a more complex GCM model.
 The subroutine to be called is CO2_NLTE_COOL, inside module file co2cool.f90.

 ## Inputs

 The following inputs are required (in order) by CO2_NLTE_COOL:
 - 6 atmospheric profiles: temperature, pressure, and 4 VMRs of CO2, O, O2, and N2;
 - lev0: index of the pressure specified above corresponding to the maximum pressure level (lower boundary) to be considered for calculating the heating rate.
-Heating rates will be calculate from that pressure up to the minimum pressure specfied in the pressure array.
-E.g, if p is specifed in the range of 1e3 to 1e-6 hPa (or 1e-6 to 1e3 hPa) and lev0=index(p(1e0)), the heating rate will be calculated in the range of 1e0 to 1e-6 hPa.
+Heating rates will be calculate from that pressure up to the minimum pressure specified in the pressure array.
+E.g, if p is specified in the range of 1e3 to 1e-6 hPa (or 1e-6 to 1e3 hPa) and lev0=index(p(1e0)), the heating rate will be calculated in the range of 1e0 to 1e-6 hPa.
 - surf_temp: surface temperature (if set to a negative value, the temperature of the maximum pressure level will be used);
 - hr: heating rate.
-This is an input/out array whose values in the range of p(lev0) (max. pressure considered) to the minimum specied pressure (minimum(pressure)) are replaced by the routine;
+This is an input/out array whose values in the range of p(lev0) (max. pressure considered) to the minimum specified pressure (minimum(pressure)) are calculated by the routine;
 - Units: Temperature in K, pressure in hPa, vmrs in mol/mol (not ppm), heating rate in K/day;
-- Input profiles can go either from ground to top of the atmosphere (decreasing pressures) or reverse (top to ground with increasing pressures).
+- Input profiles can run either from ground to top of the atmosphere (decreasing pressures) or reverse (top to ground with increasing pressures).
+The pressure grid can be irregular.
+- Important notes:
-- Important note: pressure should start (end if pressures are increasing) at the surface (near 1e3 hPa), even if the lower boundary, p(lev0), is located at a lower presure (higher altitudes).
+  1) Pressure should start (end if pressures are increasing) at the surface (near 1e3 hPa), even if the lower boundary, p(lev0), is located at a pressure lower than the surface pressure (higher altitudes).
+  2) In order to speed up the routine for its use in non-LTE calculations it is recommended to set up the lower boundary, p(lev0), close to the limit of the LTE/non-LTE transition, e.g. 1 hPa.
+In this way it would avoid the expensive calculations in the LTE region.

 ## Output

-The output is expressed as heating rate in units of K/day, on the given input grid in the range of p(lev0) to the minimum specifed pressure.
+The output is expressed as heating rate in units of K/day, on the given input grid in the range of p(lev0) to the minimum specified pressure.

 ## To compile:
-- Open the Makefile and change the Fortran compiler to your preferred choice (gfortran/ifort).
+- Edit the Makefile and change the Fortran compiler to your preferred choice (gfortran/ifort).
 - From this folder, run: `make`

 The compilation produces a test program `run_cool` and a module library file `lib/libco2_cool.a`.

-## Test program
+## Test the parametrization on individual profiles
 A main program is also provided in `source/main.f90` to test the parametrization on individual profiles.
 ### Input file
 - The input file `input.dat` is in a fixed format.
 Do not change the number of commented lines!